As per your team needs

 The Site Reliability Engineering training course is designed to demonstrate a discipline where the main goals are to create ultra-scalable and highly-reliable software systems.
 Site Reliability Engineering (SRE) incorporates aspects of software engineering and applies them to infrastructure and operations problems.
 SRE was created and implemented at Google in the early 2000s to make their sites run more smoothly, efficiently, and reliably.

 This course begins by describing SRE and explains how it incorporates aspects of software engineering and applies them to infrastructure and operations problems.
 Next, the course covers a high-level overview of the history of SRE, the differences between SRE and DevOps, and roles and responsibilities.
 From there, students move into budgeting, planning, and monitoring.
 The course concludes with students working with practical examples and learning best practices.

 Developers and developer teams are looking to incorporate the principles of SRE into practice.

-Apache, Apache Kafka, Apache Spark, Apache Trino, Apache Iceberg, Apache Hive, Kafka, Spark, Trino, Iceberg, Hive, and other associated open source project names are trademarks of the Apache Software Foundation trademarks.
+Apache, Apache Kafka, Apache Spark, Apache Trino, Apache Iceberg, Apache Hive, Kafka, Spark, Trino, Iceberg, Hive, and other associated open-source project names are the Apache Software Foundation trademarks.
 Starburst, Starburst Data, Starburst Enterprise, and Starburst Galaxy are registered trademarks of Starburst Data, Inc. All rights reserved.
-DataCouch is not affiliated with, endorsed by, or otherwise associated with the Apache Software Foundation (ASF) or any of their projects.
+DataCouch is not affiliated with, endorsed by, or otherwise associated with the Apache Software Foundation (ASF) or any of its projects.